Koszul dual 2-functors and extension algebras of simple modules for $GL_2$: Reduction.

-Let $\bfc$ denote the quasi-hereditary algebra with $p$ irreducible modules introduced in Section \ref{GL2}, and $\bft$ its tilting bimodule.
-Let us replace the $\bfc$-$\bfc$-bimodule $\bft$ by a Rickard tilting complex quasi-isomorphic to $\bft$, and thus define a differential bigraded $\bfc^!$-$\bfc^!$-bimodule $\bft^!$.
-In light of Theorem \ref{chainquasi}, we wish to compute iterated applications of the operator $\bbO_{\bfc^!,\bft^!}$ to the pair $(F,F)$.
-However, $\bfc^!$ is now negatively graded so to evaluate this we need to work with the adjoint of $\bft^!$, which is is given by the differential bigraded $\bfc^!$-$\bfc^!$-bimodule Since $\bft^!$ is projective as a $\bfc^!$-module, we have an isomorphism of endofunctors of $D^b(\bfc^! \ml)$,
+We can hence apply our homological theory to the Koszul object $(\bfc,\tilde \bft) \in \mathcal{T}$ (cf.~Section \ref{GL2}) and thus define a differential bigraded $\bfc^!$-$\bfc^!$-bimodule $\bft^!$ according to Definition \ref{koszulop}.
+In light of Corollary \ref{quasiiterated}, we wish to compute (the homology of) iterated applications of the operator $\bbO_{\bfc^!,\bft^!}$ to the pair $(F,F)$.
+However, $\bfc^!$ is now negatively graded so to evaluate this we need to work with the adjoint of $\bft^!$, which is given by the differential bigraded $\bfc^!$-$\bfc^!$-bimodule Since $\bft^!$ is in $\bfc^! \perfl$ (it is quasi-isomorphic to the tilting module for $\bfc^!$, and the latter, as a quasi-hereditary algebra, has finite global dimension), we have an isomorphism of functors